fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

 0x555555558040 <stderr>:        0x00007ffff7fc05c0      0x0000000000000000
 ```

-`0x7ffff7fbfbe0` and `0x7ffff7fc06a0` differ by `3` bytes without ASLR, but probabilistically differ by only `2` bytes with ASLR enabled, making exploitation possible with 1/16 probability when partial overwriting.
+`0x7ffff7fbfbe0` and `0x7ffff7fc06a0` differ by 3 bytes without ASLR, but occasionally differ by only 2 bytes with ASLR enabled, making exploitation possible with 1/16 probability when partial overwriting.

 ``` python
     # partially overwrite main_arena -> stdout